JuliaGraphics/Luxor.jl/README.md

 ## Luxor

 Luxor is a Julia package for drawing simple static vector graphics.
-It provides basic drawing functions and utilities for working with shapes, polygons, clipping masks, PNG images, turtle graphics, and animations.
+It provides basic drawing functions and utilities for working with simple 2D graphics.
 Think of it as a high-level easier to use interface to [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, and simplified functions.
 In Luxor, the emphasis is on simplicity and ease of use.

 !["luxor gallery"](docs/src/assets/figures/luxorgallery.png)